fernando-mf/oauth1-signature/README.md

 const { signature, params } = signature;

-// Now you can use the oauth signature, params or url to hit your API
+// Now you can use the oauth signature / params to hit your API
 ```

 `oauthSignature` returns an object that contains: